SimHoZebs/personal-site/content/blogs/_draft/My Experience as a SDE Intern at AWS.md

 I don't exactly know how much I can talk about my project without getting in trouble.
 Nothing I did *felt* confidential, but I don't want Amazon coming for my blog posts.

 I wasn't presented with a solution to implement.
 Rather, I was told that the no-code ticketing system the internal teams were using was not designed to scale and that they wanted something better.
 That's it.
 Because of this ambiguity, I spent **A LOT** of time figuring out:
 - what the problems actually were
 - what problems I could actually solve within my internship
 - how to solve them
 - what tools exist to implement those solutions
 - and how to use them.

 This was quite a unique experience - instead of being told what to do with instructions down to the details, I felt fully responsible for how my project was going to look like.
-I felt ownership.
-Of course, my team helped me extensively, but I ultimately determined the scope of the project and how things were going to get done.
-There were some moments I felt embarrassed and confused, but I kept setting up meetings with the team to make sure I kept moving.

-Aftergo over my system design and my proof of concept, where I received constructive criticisms and feedback until the idea sounded good enough to start working on.

-- Felt a little embarrassed when I wasn't following some of the discussions
--

-My internship began on May 5th - only a few days after my semester ended.
-I was considered to be part of an earlier batch of interns, with most starting near the end of May to mid June.
+I felt ownership, especially since my team didn't really know what the project was supposed to be until I shaped it into something tangible.
+It felt weird setting up meetings and leading them as a mere intern, and that feeling honestly never went away.
+However, the support from my team made it always so worth it.

+My team was incredibly helpful throughout the planning, of course.
+They made sure to understand my pitch as well as I did so they could provide meaningful insights and criticisms.
+And oh, did they have a lot of questions for me to answer.
+As my iterated my design document, I was told that I eventually had to figure out when to put my foot down and go with the plan, even if there are hanging comments.
+Not because I was slow, but because a perfect plan doesn't exist - and if it did, it was certainly not worth the time figuring one out, compared to just implementing something decent.
+This is where I felt that the purpose of my plan wasn't necessarily to get approval, but as somewhat of a structured announcement as to what I'll be doing.
+Again, it was up to me when and how the project will be built.

+Now for some technical aspect

 here's definitely a silent pressure to prove that you are useful to the manager, and for the manager to show their team shouldn't be the next to be cut down.

-I'll write a blog post about this.

 Refer to the big OOPs video here